csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 deleting, indenting, yanking (Vim speak for <i>copy</i>) or putting (Vim speak for <i>paste</i>), you will _not_ be in Insert mode.
-This is one of the most confusing things to initially get your head round: Insert mode is not the default mode, because—when you think about it—you typically spend less time actually typing characters than you do moving and manipulating them.
+This is one of the most confusing things to initially get your head round: Insert mode is not the default mode, because — when you think about it — you typically spend less time actually typing characters than you do moving and manipulating them.
 You have to explicitly enter Insert mode before you can begin typing.
 There are several ways to enter Insert mode: the most common way is to hit `i`, but you could also hit